ryandrewjohnson/react-localize-redux/docs/api/action-creators.md

 ## addTranslation(data)

 Dispatch this action to add translation data for multiple languages from a json file, or vanilla JS to your redux store.
-Please see [formatting transaltion data](/formatting-translation-data#multiple-language-format) to ensure your data is in the proper format.
+Please see [formatting translation data](/formatting-translation-data#multiple-language-format) to ensure your data is in the proper format.

 ** Arguments **